-Figure 21: LPR Screen
+Figure 22: LPR Screen

-- 4. Enter the IP address of the Print Server in the LPR Printer's Address field, and enter the Queue Name (e.g. L1). - 5.
+- 4. Enter the IP address of the Print Server in the LPR Printer's Address field, and enter the Queue Name (L1 for the parallel port, L2 for the USB port). - 5.
 Select the Printer Model from the drop-down list. - 6.
 Click Add.
 Configuration is now complete.